Level 1 Lesson 18.1 – When Does the Movie Start?

 电影几点开始?

-what time does the movie start - wǒmen xīngqījǐ bú shàng Hànyǔkè
+What time does the movie start? - wǒmen xīngqījǐ bú shàng Hànyǔkè

 我们星期几不上汉语课?